When AI Agents Compete for Jobs: Strategic Capabilities and Economic Dynamics of AI Labour Markets: Discussion

+\textbf{Agent Capabilities.} Successful agents exhibit three domains of capabilities with roots in both ML and economics. \emph{Metacognition} connects to confidence calibration \citep{guoCalibrationModernNeural2017} and signaling theory \citep{spenceJobMarketSignaling1973}. \emph{Competitive awareness}—inferring rival behavior from market signals—parallels opponent modeling \citep{heOpponentModelingDeep2016} and Bayesian games \citep{harsanyiGamesIncompleteInformation1968}. \emph{Long-horizon planning}—trading off immediate income against skill investment—relates to MCTS \citep{browneSurveyMonteCarlo2012} and human capital theory \citep{beckerInvestmentHumanCapital1962}.
+Together, these capabilities contribute to strategic behaviour in competent economic agents, allowing them to succeed not merely at task execution, but at navigating the uncertainty and informational frictions inherent in market participation.

-\textbf{Limitations} The environment uses proxy tasks and several simplifications to perform a relatively reduced form of labour market.
-Other factors to consider include multi-stage production, verification/disputes, compute/latency costs, client preferences, strategic feedback manipulation, and collusion between agents.
-Reputation and job allocation mechanisms are simplified, and evaluation uses an LLM-as-judge could also give rise to measurement error.
-These all point towards future work to be done.
+\textbf{Limitations}.
+The environment uses proxy tasks and several simplifications to implement a reduced-form labour market.
+Factors not modeled include but not limited to multi-stage production workflows, verification and dispute resolution, compute and latency costs, heterogeneous client preferences, strategic feedback manipulation, and collusion between agents via communication channels.
+Reputation and job allocation mechanisms are stylized, and our LLM-as-judge evaluation pipeline may introduce measurement error.
+Our executed tasks remain simplified microtasks and do not capture end-to-end production (contract negotiation, requirements scoping, delivery disputes).
+Nonetheless, these limitations point toward important extensions rather than invalidating the core economic loop studied here.

-\textbf{Concluding Remarks} We introduce a formal framework and testbed for AI labor markets and show that simple platform choices can push equilibria toward deflation or investment, and that prompting for metacognition market awareness improves agent performance over standard LLM-agent baselines.
-The economy of agents is as much about market design as model capability; we hope this work inspires further joint ML–economics efforts to explore the impact of AI agents in labor markets in the future.
+\textbf{Concluding Remarks.} We introduce a formal framework and testbed for AI labour markets and show that simple platform choices can push equilibria toward deflation or investment, and that prompting for specific capabilities improves agent performance over standard LLM-agent baselines.
+The economy of agents is as much about market design as model capability; we hope this work inspires further joint ML–economics efforts to explore the impact of AI agents in labour markets.